r-ainbowroad/2023-minimap/.build/template_assembler/template schema.md

 * `priority`

-    integer (between 0 and 25, inclusive)
+    integer (between 1 and 10, inclusive)
     * relative priority of this image for the bots
-    * optional, defaults to 0 (which effectively disables bots, so don't do this)
+    * optional, defaults to 1
     * "edge" pixels receive additional priority automatically
         * edge pixels are non-transparent pixels which are either on the boundary of the image or have a transparent pixel in the surrounding 8 pixels